jultty/tori/README.md

 ## Usage

-Currently, the following options are implemented:
+Currently, the following commands are implemented:

 - `check`: check for divergences between the configuration and the system
 - `help`: show a usage summary with supported options